Birkbeck2/web-development/workshop-1.md

 10. Fix any issues by changing the HTML file in the code editor, saving the file, and refreshing the browser.
 Do you see your changes take effect?

 ## Mark up another document
-11. Repeat steps 4-11 with another document, [“Storing your fruit and veg”](text/storing-your-fruit-and-veg.txt).
+11. Repeat steps 4-11 with another document, [“Storing your fruit and veg (TXT)”](text/storing-your-fruit-and-veg.txt).

     Does it look similar to this?